-Most people (approximately 80%) with AATD develop COPD or emphysema at some time in their life.
-Nonsmokers usually have the first symptoms of COPD in their early to mid-40s; smokers develop symptoms earlier, in their early to mid-30s.
-Approximately 15-20% of AATD individuals never develop significant lung disease, especially if they don’t smoke tobacco.
+Approximately 80% of people with alpha-1 antitrypsin deficiency develop chronic obstructive pulmonary disease (specifically emphysema, a type of COPD) at some time in their life.
+Nonsmokers usually have the first symptoms of COPD in their early to mid-40s.
+Smokers develop symptoms earlier, in their early to mid-30s.
+Approximately 15-20% of those with AATD never develop significant lung disease, especially if they do not smoke tobacco.

-AATD associated COPD or emphysema cannot easily be distinguished by clinical criteria alone, from emphysema caused by cigarette smoking, and other airborne exposures.
+AATD-associated COPD cannot easily be distinguished by clinical criteria alone, from emphysema caused by cigarette smoking, and other airborne exposures.
 Therefore, testing is important.

-AATD circulates in the bloodstream; it protects the body from damage that can occur when enzymes from white blood cells attack normal tissues.
-The lung is especially vulnerable to tissue damage and when not adequately protected by AATD, COPD or emphysema can result.
+AAT circulates in the bloodstream and protects the body from damage that can occur when enzymes from white blood cells attack normal tissues.
+The lung is especially vulnerable to tissue damage.
+When not adequately protected, this is when COPD can develop.

 Ready for an Appointment?